 sudo vi /etc/apt/sources.list.d/kubernetes.list

-Once the file is in the edit mode.
-Go ahead and copy paste below line in to the file and save it.
+Once the file is in edit mode.
+Go ahead and copy and paste the line below in to the file and save it.

 deb http://apt.kubernetes.io/ kubernetes-xenial main

-Execute below commands to install kubernetes and tools required to manage kubernetes.
+Execute the below commands to install Kubernetes and the tools required to manage Kubernetes.

 sudo apt-get update